Program New Dodge Key Fob

 • Some Dodge cars may require you to remove a plastic piece covering the lock cylinder.
 Meanwhile, others have the lock cylinder immediately accessible.
 Most car keys aren’t unique.
 So, if you bought an OEM key fob specifically for your Dodge car, the lock pattern should match and you can unlock the door.
 But, modern car keys have transponders with a unique tag for each car.
 If the transponder doesn’t have a matching tag, then the car won’t run.

-Step 4: Programming A New Key Fob Using A DRB-3 Tool
+Step 4: Program A Dodge Key Fob Without A Working One (DRB-3 Tool)

 Note, that this alternative, optional method is for Dodge cars where the ignition key and the fob are separate.
 However, this method requires using a DRB-3 scan tool, which is a factory-supplied scan tool.
 This is the scan tool that Dodge and other Chrysler-brand car mechanics used to diagnose or program a Chrysler car from 1994 to 2007.